EgidioCaprino/create-pr/README.md

 Get the Trello app key from the admin and your user token at [this url](https://trello.com/1/authorize?expiration=never&scope=read,write,account&response_type=token&name=Server%20Token&key=9db1e272ec74b493ee596730c350871e).

 Generate a Slack token from [this url](https://api.slack.com/custom-integrations/legacy-tokens).

+## Usage

+In the project directory run `npx sme-create-pr`.
+You must follow a specific naming conventions for Git branches in order for this to work.
+That is `developerName/sprint|bug/trelloCardNumber`.